 A young British soldier is accidentally abandoned by his unit following a terrifying riot on the streets of Belfast in 1971.
 Unable to tell friend from foe, the raw recruit must survive the night alone and find his way to safety through a disorienting, alien and deadly landscape.

-Jack O'Connell's character was originally written to have come from Lancashire, UK, but at Jack's request was rewritten so the character came from Derby, Derbyshire, UK, the real birth home of Jack O'Connell.
+Gary Hook was originally intended to have come from Lancashire but, at Jack O'Connell's request, the script was rewritten so the character came from his birthplace of Derby, Derbyshire.
 See more »